node-3d/qml-colorhelpers-raub/README.md

 }
 ```

+### MouseRect

-`MouseRect` - a `u, v` oriented mouse area.
+A `u, v` oriented mouse area.
 Meaning it will report coordinates in percents,
 ranging from `0.0` to `1.0`.
 Good for sliders and 2D sliders (as in color pickers).
 Has optional margins, because slider knobs usually can go past the selection area, and
 should still seem interactive.